 The general population shelters were managed by the Red Cross, while the special needs shelters were managed by the Florida Department of Health.

-“The last shelter will be closing today at 3,” she said, Wednesday morning.
+“The last shelter will be closing today at 3,” she said last Wednesday morning.

-The Lee County School District transportation department was reviewing their bus routes Wednesday to see what roads were assessable.
-Fischer said Lehigh Acres, Bonita Springs and Buckingham still have some flooding.
+The Lee County School District transportation department was reviewing its bus routes last Wednesday to see what roads were accessible.
+Fischer said Lehigh Acres, Bonita Springs and Buckingham still had some flooding.